Reciprocal Licensing Bureau

 New Zealand welcomes visiting licensed radio amateurs

-The New Zealand Administration, the Ministry of Economic Development, Radio Spectrum Management group (MED: RSM), has provided a "General User Radio Licence" (GURL) for short-term visiting (90 days) amateur radio operators.
+The New Zealand Administration, the Ministry of Business, Innovation and Employment, Radio Spectrum Management group (RSM), has provided a "General User Radio Licence" (GURL) for short-term visiting (90 days) amateur radio operators.

 What do I need?

 A copy of the New Zealand licensing conditions.

 Download and read the current GURL from the RSM website and read through it.
 It gives you the licence requirements and the operating information you need.
 Read it carefully and please make sure that your home licence complies.

 Visiting radio amateurs wishing to operate for a longer periods may need to obtain a New Zealand licence.

 Details on how to obtain an amateur license are available are on the RSM website